octobercms/docs/3.x/extend/lists/list-controller.md

 }
 ```

-When dealing with multiple lists definitions in a same controller, you can use the second parameter of `listExtendQuery` which contains the name of the definition :
+When dealing with multiple lists definitions in a same controller, you can use the second parameter of `listExtendQuery` which contains the name of the definition.

 ```php
 public $listConfig = [